GVR Report cover Coiled Tubing Market Size, Share & Trends Report

 Recent Development

 • In April 2025, Alleima launched a pioneering on-site tubing solution designed specifically for hydrogen projects in Canada.
-This mobile machine can straighten and cut thick-walled coiled tubing directly at construction sites, eliminating the need for off-site processing.
+This mobile machine can straighten and cut thick-walled coiled tubing directly on-site, eliminating the need for off-site processing.
 The innovation streamlines the installation of hydrogen refueling stations by delivering tubing cuts to exact specifications on demand, reducing waste, labor, and potential weak points in the system caused by fittings or welds.

 Coiled Tubing Market Report Scope